Breadcrumb

 The Industry Advisors may assess your application on the following:

-• the capacity to deliver the proposed activities or services
+- the capacity to deliver the proposed activities

-• the evidence of previous past works that support the artist’s artistic and cultural practice and career development
+- the evidence of previous works that support the applicant's artistic and cultural practice and career development

-• the skills and ability of artists, arts professionals, collaborators, or partners involved, and relevance to the project
+- the skills and abilities of creatives, arts professionals, collaborators, or partners involved, in relevance to the project

 Project Impact